jenkinsci/plugin-pom/README.md

 The plugin POM is designed for plugin builds with JDK 8 or above, but target `java.level` for a plugin may differ from a JDK version used for the build.
-Starting from Plugin POM `3.44`, support of Java 7 targets in Plugin POM is deprecated, `java.level=8` and `jenkins.version>2.59` are expected to be used for the most of the plugins.
+Starting from Plugin POM `3.44`, support of Java 7 targets in Plugin POM is deprecated, `java.level=8` and `jenkins.version>2.59` are expected to be used for most plugins.

 ### Using deprecated Java targets

 If recent plugin POM versions are required for a plugin with older baselines, a developer can use dependency version system properties to downgrade components incompatible with Java 7.

 Example: